-ANNUAL MEETING OF SHAREHOLDERS TO BE HELD JANUARY 23, 2023
+ANNUAL MEETING OF SHAREHOLDERS TO BE HELD FEBRUARY 5, 2024

-This Proxy Statement is furnished in connection with the solicitation of proxies to be used at the Annual Meeting of Shareholders of RGC Resources, Inc. ("we", "our", "Resources" or the "Company").
-The Annual Meeting will be held virtually on Monday, January 23, 2023, at 11:30 a.m. at the following URL: www.virtualshareholdermeeting.com/RGCO2023 (the "Annual Meeting").
+This Proxy Statement is furnished in connection with the solicitation of proxies to be used at the Annual Meeting of Shareholders of RGC Resources, Inc. ("we", "Resources" or the "Company").
+The Annual Meeting will be held virtually on Monday, February 5, 2024, at 11:30 a.m. at the following URL: www.virtualshareholdermeeting.com/RGC02024 (the "Annual Meeting").